Leveraging Unlabeled Data from Unknown Sources via Dual-Path Guidance for Deepfake Face Detection: Methodology

 where \( \alpha \) controls the interpolation weights.
 Learning the augmented features \(\ z_d^{f}\) strengthens the decision boundary and preserves shared feature structures across domains.
 We define this process as follows:

 \textbf{End-to-End Loss Design.} The overall training goal integrates the learning of the source domain and the target domain.
 The first stage is source domain training, and the second stage is joint training.
-The whole process is end-to-end, formulated as follows:
+The whole process is end-to-end, and the specific training objectives are as follows:

 where \(\lambda\), \(\lambda_1\), \(\lambda_2\) and \(\beta\) are weight factors for balancing.
 The specific settings are detailed in the experimental section.